-Feddy Bear is always looking for smart new ways to help kids learn about the value and importance of money.
-Here are a few tips:
+Tips & tricks to help kids learn about the value & importance of money.

-In the end, we want our kids to behave well because it's the right thing to do.
-Not just because there may be a few dollars in it for them.
 Be consistent in the ways you allocate and manage allowance money.
-And let your kids know you're not paying them to perform, do chores, achieve good grades in school or go to bed on time - but to help prepare them for a world where the way money is used can be very important in achieving happiness and success.
-If, however, you're planning to hire someone to do something around the house, give them a chance to do it first.
-Tell them what needs to be done, when it needs to be finished, how much you're willing to pay them and let them choose for themselves.
+Let your kids know you're not paying them to perform, do chores, achieve good grades in school or go to bed on time - but to help prepare them for a world where the way money is used can be very important in achieving happiness and success.

-We've all had to learn how to find the best price, negotiate a good deal and regulate our impulses to buy shiny new toys that we don't need or go unused once the thrill's worn off.
-Teach your kids to compare prices, features and quality before deciding what to buy.
-It's harder than it sounds.
-Sometimes a low price just means you're getting a poorly made product that won't live up to your expectations.
-As children mature and their income rises, make them responsible for some of their own expenses - school clothes, car insurance and fuel - whatever makes sense for them - it's a quick way for young adults to get a feel for managing their own resources.
+We've all had to learn how to find the best prices for things and regulate our impulses to buy shiny new toys.
+Teach your kids to compare prices, features, and quality before deciding what to buy.
+As children mature and their income rises, make them responsible for some of their own expenses - school clothes, car insurance, and gas - whatever makes sense for them - it's a quick way for young adults to get a feel for managing their own resources.

-One of our values as a credit union is the understanding that all of us together are stronger than any one of us alone.
-Encourage kids to learn that financial resources can be a powerful tool and help solve problems.
+Encourage kids to learn that financial resources can be a powerful tool to help solve problems.
 It can help people and can improve our community.
 It is a great way to encourage their growth and development as good citizens and productive, responsible members of our community.

 Learning about money can be fun and educational!